 Categories

-Why is the qPCR experiment always interfered by background fluorescence?
-Negative control shows fluorescence, Ct value jumps?
-This article deeply analyzes the "quenching code" of 7 types of probes, including TaqMan, molecular beacons, and double hybridization probes, from energy transfer efficiency, probe design misunderstandings to experimental optimization strategies, to help you improve the signal-to-noise ratio and avoid fluorescence traps!
-Covering scenarios such as SNP detection, fast qPCR
+Why are qPCR experiments often plagued by background fluorescence?
+Why are negative controls showing fluorescence, or are Ct values jumping?
+This article deeply analyzes the "quenching codes" of seven probe types, including TaqMan, molecular beacons, and two-hybrid probes.
+From energy transfer efficiency and probe design pitfalls to experimental optimization strategies, we'll help you improve signal-to-noise ratios and avoid fluorescence pitfalls!
+We also cover solutions for scenarios such as SN

 The negative control (NTC) is strangely fluorescent?